-Used to allow uploads to the WIFE Server through the Old Web Client.
+This setting is deprecated and must not be enabled!
+Used to allow uploads to the WIFE Server through the OLD Web Client.
 This is a legacy setting and no longer supported.

-Using this legacy SSL Port requires a proper SSL certificates, which can be purchased from any official Certificate Authority (e.g. Verisign, Rapidssl, etc.).
-If in-use, all communication for the OLD Web Client will go through this Port instead of the Http Port.
+This setting is deprecated and must not be enabled!
+This OLD legacy SSL Port required proper SSL certificates, purchased from any official Certificate Authority (e.g. Verisign, Rapidssl, etc.).
+If in-use, all communication for the OLD Web Client went through this Port instead of the Http Port.

-This port is used by the legacy internal FTP Server, which is part of the Old Web Client.
+This setting is deprecated and must not be enabled!
+This port was used by the legacy internal FTP Server, which was part of the Old Web Client.

+This setting is deprecated and must not be enabled!
 The same as above but for PASV FTP communication.
-This mode allows FTP communication through a NAT and/or Firewall, see e.g.
+This mode allowed FTP communication through a NAT and/or Firewall, see e.g.

 http://www.practicallynetworked.com/support/pasvexplain.htm for more information.